 Email Tool

-Email Subject Line Generator for Newsletters, Sales, and Campaigns
+AI Email Subject Line Generator with Score, Spam Check, and Preheaders

-Use this email subject line generator to create sharper subject lines for newsletters, sales outreach, launches, and follow-up campaigns.
-It is built to help teams test stronger angles faster without relying on generic phrasing.
+Use this AI email subject line generator to create scored subject lines and matching preheaders for newsletters, product launches, offers, and follow-up campaigns.
+It is built to help teams compare stronger angles faster instead of relying on one generic prompt.

 Subject lines often decide whether the rest of the email gets a chance.
 A strong message can still underperform when the subject line is vague, overloaded, or too generic to stand out in a crowded inbox.
-This tool matters because it helps teams create multiple clear angles quickly, making testing and iteration much easier.
+This version matters because it combines structured inputs, preheader generation, and visible scoring so teams can make better testing decisions faster.

 How to use this tool